alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 ![Image: Ticking the region types' checkboxes chosen for the export](img/export/escriptorium_export_region_types.gif)

 !!!
 Note
     By default, there are __six region types__ available to export : Illustration, Commentary, Main, Title, (Undefined region type), (Orphan lines).
 (Undefined region type) are regions without a name.
 (Orphan lines) are lines not linked to any region.
-Make sure to always tick the checkbox for (Orphan lines) to avoid loosing any not-linked annotation.
+Make sure to always tick the checkbox for (Orphan lines) to avoid losing isolated lines.

-You can export a region type even though no annotations are linked to it.
-It will be mentioned in the resulting exported file, but no annotations will be linked to it.
+You can export a region type even though it does not contain any transcription.
+In ALTO and PAGE files, the resulting regions will simply be an empty element.

 !!!
 Note
     Region types' name will only appear when exporting in ALTO and PAGE.
-When exporting as plain text, only the annotations will be exported.
+In a plain text export, only the text contained in the transcription is kept.

-### Downloading the export
+### Download the export

 Once all options are set, click on the "Export" button at the bottom of the pop-up.